 The goal of a great coach is to help each person reach their potential in all aspects of life, not just on the track.
 If things are going well in other parts of life, a runner is more likely to do well in their running goals.

 Transparency Between Athlete And Coach Is Vital

-Transparency and honesty about how training is going are essential topics between the coach and athlete.
+Transparency and honesty about how training is going are essential topics between the coach and the athlete.
 Transparent training conversations are mission-critical to every runner's success.